Recruitment and Employment

 Prohibition of Forced Labor

 The Ryohin Keikaku group firmly prohibits forced labor, including political repression, punishments for political views, and restrictions on the movement of employees, etc.

 Prohibition of Discrimination

-The Ryohin Keikaku Group does not discriminate against employees in hiring or employment decisions because of their race, color, gender, religion, political views, national origin, social origin, age, disability, union participation or non-participation, or any other circumstances.
+The Ryohin Keikaku Group does not discriminate on the basis of race, color, gender, religion, political opinion, national origin, social origin, age, disability, sexual orientation or gender identity, union member or not, or any other status in hiring or employment decisions.
 Decisions regarding personnel matters, such as hiring, wages, benefits, training opportunities, duties, raises, penalties, and terminations, are based solely on the employee's abilities and performance.

 We pay a wage that is higher than the minimum wage level stipulated by the laws and regulations of the country/region or by the local customs.
 We will also strive to provide better wages and benefits within the range appropriate to the circumstances in each country or region.

 We guarantee the rights of our employees to organize and participate in labor unions and other organizations of their own free will without fear of intimidation or retaliation.
 We also ensure that they have the right to negotiate as a group.

 Prohibition of Harassment

 The Ryohin Keikaku Group respects the integrity of its employees.
 We will not allow any of our employees to be physically, sexually, or psychologically harassed or subjected to verbal abuse.
 We conducted five training sessions between May and July 2018 for management employees to recognize harassment in the workplace, to raise awareness of harassment prevention, and to further recognize and prevent the risks that lead to mental health problems from harassment.

 Safe and Healthy Working Environment and Reduction of Long Working Hours